liscovich/Wishes-game/Readme.md

     exit 0

-  * If you do not change to super user, you will need to add su to run the command in the super user mode.
+  If you do not change to super user, you will need to add su to run the command in the super user mode.
 For exampple:

     su cp apache-tomcat-7.0.35.tar.gz /opt
     su tar -zxvf apache-tomcat-version.tar.gz

 1.5 Build and Deploy Wishes-Game

-  * Checkout the Wishes-Game from githup repogitory
+  Checkout the Wishes-Game from githup repogitory

     git clone git@github.com:liscovich/Wishes-game.git

-  * Build the Whishes-Game:
+  Build the Whishes-Game:

     #Go to the Whishes-Game directory
     cd /path/to/Whishes-Game

     #Build the Whishes-Game with maven
     mvn clean install
     #The build process should produce a hks.war file in the target directory

+  Copy the game to the deployed server and run
     #Copy the hks.war to the deployed server
     scp target/hks.war username@hostname:~/

     #Copy the ddl.sql to the deployed server.
 This ddl.sql is used to create the hks user and hks tables
     scp src/main/resources/ddl.sql username@hostname:~/

     #Login to the deployed server
     ssh username@hostname

     #Deploy the hks.war to tomcat
     cp hks.war /opt/tomcat-version/webapps

     #For the first time and every time you update the hks database structure, you need to run the ddl.sql script again
     #Open the ddl.sql to see what the script does and some time you need to comment out the create user , create #database instructions
     mysql -u root -proot < ddl.sql

     #Go to the tomcat directory
     cd /opt/tomcat-version/bin

     #Launch tomcat in console mode
     ./catalina.sh run

     #To check if the game in launched properly, open the browser, enter http://hostname:8080/hks/admin_0982347509238477.html

 1.7 Configure tomcat and apache server